The roles and responsibilities of compensation committees may vary based on the type of organization.

 Are compensation committees different in nonprofits?

-If you are wondering whether there are any fundamental differences between a nonprofit’s compensation committee and that of a for-profit corporation, the answer is: some, but not much.
+If you are wondering whether there are any fundamental differences between a compensation committee nonprofit and a for-profit corporation, the answer is: some, but not much.

 While the main tenets of compensation are similar for nonprofits, nonprofit boards are commonly more closely regulated.
 There is an expectation that impartiality and fairness are to be the guiding principle, as much as possible.